US and China near deal that would suspend planned tariffs

 Trump took to Twitter early Thursday to declare: “Getting VERY close to a BIG DEAL with China.
 They want it, and so do we!”

-The president’s comments triggered a daylong rally on Wall Street.
-The Dow Jones Industrial Average surged 220 points, or 0.8%.
+The president’s comments triggered a daylong rally on Wall Street that carried over to Asian trading.
+The Dow Jones Industrial Average surged 220 points, or 0.8% on Thursday.
+In Friday trading, Japan’s Nikkei 225 index jumped 2.6% while the Shanghai Composite index advanced 1.5%.

-Thursday evening, a senior administration official said a policy announcement regarding China would take place on Friday.
-The official spoke on condition of anonymity to discuss internal planning.

-Earlier Thursday, a spokesman for China’s Ministry of Commerce, Gao Feng, had told reporters that “the economic and trade teams of both sides have maintained close communication.”
+In Beijing on Thursday, a spokesman for China’s Ministry of Commerce, Gao Feng, told reporters that “the economic and trade teams of both sides have maintained close communication.”
 He offered no additional details.

-Beijing had threatened to retaliate if Trump proceeded with plans to raise tariffs on $160 billion of Chinese imports Sunday.
+Beijing has threatened to retaliate if Trump proceeds with plans to raise tariffs on $160 billion of Chinese imports Sunday.

-The two sides are negotiating a so-called Phase 1 agreement as part of the effort to resolve their sprawling trade dispute.
-Still, the truce leaves unsettled the toughest and most complex issues that have divided the two sides.
+The two sides are negotiating a so-called Phase 1 agreement to help resolve their sprawling trade dispute.
+Still, the truce appears to leave unsettled the toughest and most complex issues that have divided the two sides.

 Three Democratic senators — Minority Leader Charles Schumer of New York, Ron Wyden of Oregon and Sherrod Brown of Ohio — sent a letter to the White House on Thursday, urging Trump to “stand firm’’ in the negotiations with China.
 They called on the president to hold out for “commitments from the Chinese government to enact substantive, enforceable and permanent structural reform.’’